harshithjv/wedding-invitation/README.md

 publish = "site"
 ```
 Here `publish` is set to destination directory.
 For static and barebones html, css and vanilla JS sites, nothing else is required.

+This repo's `README.md` has above steps with more details: https://github.com/Tanu-N-Prabhu/Multiplication-Table-App

 ## Why Netlify?
 And not GitHub pages?